 The 4iiii Precision 105 7000 Power Meter 172.5mm is an ideal option for those looking for a single-sided power meter.
 Lightweight and easy to set up, this device will provide you with further insight when it comes to your power output.
-Single-sided power meters are fantastic options for those beginning their journey to training with power and is ideal if a dual crankset is slightly out of your budget.
+Single-sided power meters are fantastic options for those beginning their journey to training with power and is ideal if a dual crank set is slightly out of your budget.

 If you’re after a dual-sided power meter, look no further than the 4iiii Precision Pro 105 7000 172.5 52-36T.
-Precision is renowned for providing accurate data and is a brand used by professional cyclists.
+Precision is renowned for providing accurate data and is a brand frequently used by professional cyclists.
 This dual side power meter provides the power output for each crank side – perfect for those looking to maximise their cycling efforts.
-It’s also important to highlight that your power meter should match the crank length or chainring size that you currently have on your bike.
+It’s also important to note that your power meter should match the crank length or chainring size that you currently have on your bike.

 Heart rate monitors

 Monitoring your heart rate while you cycle is also a valuable metric as it can help you become a stronger cyclist, increase your speed, and improve your overall fitness.
 Analysing this data can help you train specific heart rate zones, allowing for more focused training to improve specific sections of your rides.
 This could be training long periods in a low HR zone to improve your overall race endurance or focusing on short bursts at your maximal HR zone to help improve your sprint finishes.